saurabh97kum/digit-recognition/README.md

 - Experiment with different optimizers and learning rates
 - Deploy the model using Streamlit or Flask as a web app
 - Try transfer learning with pretrained models

+ ---

+## 📚 Inspiration

+This project was inspired by the *Advanced Learning Algorithms* course from the [Machine Learning Specialization](https://www.coursera.org/specializations/machine-learning-introduction) by DeepLearning.AI on Coursera.